Here is our expert guide to pangolins, looking at key species facts, their adaptations, and where they live in the wild.

 Pangolin tails are also covered in the same scale armour as the rest of their bodies, but their tails are strong too – some pangolins live in the trees and can use their tail as a fifth limb that’s easily strong enough to support their full bodyweight.

-Ground pangolin (aka cape pangolin or Temminck’s pangolin) foraging during the day in Zimbabwe. © Christopher Scott/Getty
+Ground pangolin (also known as a Cape pangolin or Temminck’s pangolin) foraging during the day in Zimbabwe. © Christopher Scott/Getty

 Are pangolins endangered?